eewangzx/eewangzx.github.io/_pages/about.md

 Edge intelligence -->

 ## News
+- Aug.
+2024, our work "Graph Attention-based MADRL for Access Control and Resource Allocation in Wireless Networked Control Systems" is accepted by IEEE trans. wireless commun..
+- Aug.
+2024, our work "Federated Low-Rank Adaptation for Large Language Model Fine-Tuning Over Wireless Networks" is accepted by GLOBECOM 2024.
 - Mar.
 2024, I joined in HKUST as a post-doctoral fellow, working with Prof. Khaled.
 B. Letaief.
 - Nov.
 2023, I passed my thesis defense.
 - Nov.
 2022, I start my visiting in Oulu University as a visiting doctoral researcher, working with Prof. Mehdi Bennis.